lighttransport/japanese-llama-experiment/README.md

 ## TODO

-* [ ] Normalize text(e.g. convert hankaku-kana to zenkaku-kana) when training Japanese Tokenizer?
+T.B.W.

 ## License

-MIT license unless licensing terms is explicitly denoted.
+MIT license unless licensing terms is not explicitly denoted.
-Some scripts are licensed under Apache 2.0.
+Some scripts are licensed under Apache 2.0 or BSD.

 ### Third party licenses